 Of all the steps involved in the saltwater swimming pool closing process, this one is probably the most important.
 If you don’t do it properly, water can freeze inside your pool’s plumbing system, crack the pipes, damage your decking, and, ultimately, leave you with expensive pool damage.

-If you’re unsure how to do this properly, it’s in your best interest to hire a pro who can thoroughly winterize your pool’s plumbing lines and skimmer.
+If you're unsure how to do this properly, hiring a pro who can thoroughly winterize your pool's plumbing lines and skimmer is in your best interest.

 Last but certainly not least, cover your pool!
 You need to do this to not only keep debris out of the water but also an excessive amount of precipitation that can throw off the pH balance of the water.